Skrr-skrr/matrixRainCode/README.md

-This code shows the raining code fromt he movie "Matrix"
+This code shows the raining code in the movie called "Matrix"